codepath/android_guides/Building-your-own-Android-library.md

 }
 ```

-When using this statement, different `.aar` packages are generates for each build type specified.
+When using this statement, different `.aar` packages are generated for each build type specified.
 To reference them once they are published, see [[this section|Building-your-own-Android-library#add-the-gradle-dependency]].

 If you wish to reference the library from your demo application within the same Android project, you will need to explicitly specify which library to use with the `configuration` parameter.
 You need to add this statement to your `app/build.gradle`: